BTCallahan/super-ds9/README.md

             the shields is increased by fifteen percent.
 And should a torpedo hit a ship with it's shields down, then damge is increased by three quarters.
 Torpedoes suffer from a small flat accuacy penalty.

-        If a ships hull is reduced to less then half its negitive hull strength, then it suffers a warp core breach and is totaly destroyed, damaging
+        If a ships hull is reduced to less then half its negative hull strength, then it suffers a warp core breach and is totaly destroyed, damaging
         (and possibly destroying) any ships nearby.

         Normaly, a ship's shield will absorb any damage, however once it is below 50% the ship will begin to experince 'bleed through' damage.
 The